Exceller/Reproducible_Research_Project1_Activity/README.md

 ## ASSIGNMENT
 The objective is to write a report that answers the questions detailed below.
 Ultimately, the entire assignment should be completed in a single R markdown document that can be processed by knitr and be transformed into an HTML file.

+### What is mean total number of steps taken per day?
+For this part of the assignment, the missing values in the dataset are ignored.